JeremyTCD/Mimo/ReadMe.md

 * [License](#license)

 ## Summary
-Mimo is a [DocFx](https://dotnet.github.io/docfx/) blog theme.
-It is inspired by the [default DocFx theme](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html).
+Mimo is a minimalistic and modern [DocFx](https://dotnet.github.io/docfx/) theme.
+It is designed with documentation sites and blogs in mind.

 Features:

-- A page with a list of article snippets sorted by date.
-- Cient side search with search results that contain article snippets.
-- A menu displaying articles by category.
-- Watch mode (explained [here](#serving-your-blog-in-watch-mode)).
-Displays changes in real time as you edit your blog.
-- Lazily loaded Disqus comments.
-- Google Analytics.
+- Thoughfully designed: Mimo's [design](#TODO-design-overview) is neat, functional and responsive.
-- Configurable and customizable architecture.
+- Customizable: Mimo is [configurable](#configuring-your-blog), [overridable](#overriding-mimo) and [modifiable](#modifying-mimo).
-- Additionally, Mimo itself easy to modify:
+- Lightweight: Pages weigh in at as little as 90kb (gzipped).
+- Modern: Mimo's [internals](#TODO-internals) follow modern standards for static sites.
-	- Scripts and styles are organized by component.
+- Free and open source.
-	- Logic is written in Typescript.
-	- Styles are written in Scss.
-	- Webpack powered watch mode (explained [here](#serving-mimo-in-watch-mode)).
-Displays changes in real time as you modify Mimo.

-This ReadMe covers everything you need to know to create and publish your blog using the Mimo theme.
-It also covers everything you need to know to modify Mimo.
-This ReadMe is intentionally verbose so that it is accessible to the widest possible audience.
+This documentation covers everything you need to know to create and publish your documentation site or blog using Mimo.
+It also covers everything you need to know to create your own theme by modifying Mimo.
+This documentation is intentionally verbose so that it is accessible to the widest possible audience.

 ## Browser Compatiblity
 ### Supported Browsers